JuditKaramazov/karamaBlog/content/articles/2023-12-27-doodles-and-other-meltdowns/index.md

 I do miss writing.
 I can't even do it properly in English, but I still miss the feeling of communicating a certain vibe, shade, or aspect of my personal and immutable way of seeing things.
 I miss the long nights writing poetry while getting ready for my exams, too.
 I miss enjoying things without constantly fearing this invisible threat that would hypothetically demolish my progress and the crystal castle I built around it.
 It could set fire to the very roots of my soul, couldn't it?
 Will there be something to miss about development at a certain point?
 How about combining everything and seeing what happens?
 Could it translate into a reconciliation between me, my old self, and the new one?

 "K", "R", "M".
 Although I previously gave special attention to not-so-indie video games while trying to build a virtual identity, this time I decided to delve into _Shadow of the Colossus_ instead of _The Last Guardian._ As **karamaBlog** serves as an extension of the brand used in my recent works, I wanted to maintain similar aesthetics, patterns, and a general vibe ensuring a cohesive and familiar user experience.
 At the same time, I also wanted to reproduce a sense of evolution beyond technical details and features.
-However, since this site aims to provide personal access to what's supposed to be a solitary path, it felt more accurate (and even honest) to represent it as a single individual wandering an immense landscape empty of everything, encountering impossible obstacles, and yet overcoming them not because of their ability but due to a deeper, almost dark purpose.
+However, since this site aims at providing personal access to what's supposed to be a solitary path, it felt more accurate (and even honest) to represent it as a single individual wandering an immense landscape empty of everything, encountering impossible obstacles, and yet overcoming them not because of their ability but due to a deeper, almost dark purpose.

 For instance, the runes giving shape to the logo appear to be in Wander's sword.
 Is this place supposed to become my weapon, then?
 Could my words speak to someone else?